openpublishoperation/devops-learn-pr/docs/what-is-continuous-delivery.md

 integration, load, and user acceptance testing.
-[Continuous Integration](what-is-continuous-integration.md "Continuous Integration") starts the CD process and the pipeline stages each successive environment the next upon successful completion of tests.
+[Continuous Integration](what-is-continuous-integration.md "Continuous Integration") starts the CD process and the pipeline stages each successive environment to the next upon successful completion of tests.

 Continuous Delivery may sequence multiple deployment “rings” for progressive exposure (also known as “controlling the blast radius”).